This summer will see the launch of a new 44ft model from Grand Soleil that’s available in both Performance and Racing versions

 Despite a sleek, low-profile coachroof, the extra space outside is achieved without compromising space below decks.
 The standard arrangement is for three cabins and two heads, both of which have separate shower stalls.

-The first Grand Soleil 44 is scheduled to be unveiled at the Cannes boat show in September this year.
+The first Grand Soleil 44 is scheduled to launched before the end of the summer.

 Hull length: 13.4m (44ft 0in)